ttacker/http-extensions/draft-ietf-httpbis-digest-headers.md

 - if the representation describes the status of the request, `Digest` MUST be computed on the enclosed representation;

-- if the referenced resource target is different from the effective request URI `Digest` MUST be computed on the referenced resource.
+- if the referenced resource target is different from the effective request URI or the response does not reference the target resource `Digest` MUST be computed on the referenced resource.

-The latter case might be done accordingly to the HTTP semantics of the given method, for example using the `Content-Location` or the `Location` header fields.
+The latter case might be done accordingly to the HTTP semantics of the given method, for example using the `Content-Location` header field.

 ## Digest and PATCH